naspeh/timefor/README.md

+# Timefor

-# Manual time tracker
+It's a command-line time tracker with [rofi](https://github.com/davatorium/rofi) integration.

 It helps me focus on the right things, and it also reminds me to take a break.

-It's a command-line tool with [rofi](https://github.com/davatorium/rofi) integration.
-It uses just one simple SQLite database with one table `log`.
+It uses just one simple SQLite database with one simple table `log`.

 ## How do I use it?
 I run in the background